 “She did?”
 Allie was indignant on his behalf.
 “When?”

-That explained it—he was still depressed.
+That explains it—he’s still depressed.
 “How come she broke up with you?”

 “I’m sure you’ll find someone else soon,” she said.

-Billy turned and evaluated her.
-He took in her thick, shimmering blonde hair, her lively blue eyes, her perfect complexion, her bright smile.
+Billy turned, and she waited while he took in her thick, shimmering blonde hair, her lively blue eyes, her perfect complexion, her short skirt and her tight sweater.
 “I don’t know,” he said slowly.
 “I don’t think I’m ready to go out with anyone else yet.”

 “I bet the right girl could help you get over her.”
-Allie couldn’t stand the waiting.
-This is what boys must go through when they ask me out!
-It stinks!
+Allie felt a prick of impatience.
+Hurry up and ask me out!

 No way, I’m not going to beg.
 “Well,” she said, “good luck.
 See you!”
 When she turned to go, she wasn’t surprised to hear him say, “Hey, Allie, can I ask you something?”

 So he does know my name.
-“What.”
 I’m not going to say yes right away; after what he put me through, he doesn’t deserve that.
+“Sure.
+What?”

 “Did you think I was going to ask you out?”